SirPlease/ZoneMod/README.md

 * Removed !spawns functionally while the Game is Live.
 * Cleaned up the Chat by blocking useless prints caused by cvar changes and the like.
 * Consistency Checker is loaded by the Config by default, it'll actually use the whitelist.
+* Added !voteboss, this will allow players to vote for Boss spawns if needed.